LuxDL/Lux.jl/docs/src/api/Lux/contrib.md

 All features listed on this page are **experimental** which means:

 1. No SemVer Guarantees.
-We use code here to iterate fast and most users should wait for these features to be marked non-experimental.
+We use code here to iterate fast.
+That said, historically we have never broken any code in this module and have always provided a deprecation period.
 2. Expect edge-cases and report them.
 It will help us move these features out of experimental sooner.
 3. None of the features are exported.